ftvkyo/ftvkyo.github.io/content/post/my-time-and-focus-02.md

 I also want to improve mine, and I think writing about it and listening to feedback is good for it.
 It is also just fun to write about it and make illustrations :)

+{{% aside %}}
-> Note:
+Note:
-> This is, after all, an opinion-centric post, and the experience described can be different for different people.
+This is, after all, an opinion-centric post, and the experience described can be different for different people.
+{{% /aside %}}

 ## Note vault